Russian occupation of Crimea

+History

-On the night of 26–27 February, Russian special forces seized and blocked the Supreme Soviet of Crimea and the Council of Ministers of Crimea.
-Representatives of the so-called Crimean militia, with the support of military personnel of the Armed Forces of the Russian Federation, seized other administrative buildings, airports in Simferopol and Sevastopol, communications facilities, the mass media, etc. autonomy of Crimea 25 May 2014 – on the day of the presidential elections in Ukraine.
+On the night of 26–27 February 2014, Russian special forces seized and blocked the Supreme Council of Crimea and the Council of Ministers of Crimea.
+Russian forces purporting to be "Crimean militia" seized other administrative buildings, airports in Simferopol and Sevastopol, communications facilities, the mass media, etc. autonomy of Crimea 25 May 2014 – on the day of the presidential elections in Ukraine.
 At the same time, the presence of a quorum is doubtful, since the media were not allowed to attend the meeting.
 The Russian saboteur Igor Girkin, on the air of one of the Russian TV programs, admitted that the deputies of the Verkhovna Rada of the Autonomous Republic of Crimea to vote for the decision on the separation of Crimea from Ukraine were forcibly driven away by the so-called "militia", and he personally was one of the commanders of this "militia".
 Soon, the date of the referendum was changed twice: first moved to 30 March, and then to 16 March.
 The wording of the question was also changed – instead of expanding autonomy, it was about joining Russia.
 In fact, both "alternative" questions were formulated in such a way that they excluded Crimea's belonging to Ukraine.
 At the same time, according to Ukrainian legislation, since Ukraine is a unitary state, the issue of separating the region can only be resolved at a national referendum.
 Given this, even before the referendum was held, the leaders of Australia, Canada, the European Union, the United Kingdom, the United States and many others considered it illegal, and its results invalid.

-On 27 February, unmarked forces with local militias took over the Autonomous Republic of Crimea and Sevastopol, with Russian special forces seizing the building of the Supreme Council of Crimea and the building of the Council of Ministers in Simferopol.
+On 27 February, unmarked Russian forces masquerading as "armed pro-Russian individuals" took over the Autonomous Republic of Crimea and Sevastopol, with Russian special forces seizing the building of the Supreme Council of Crimea and the building of the Council of Ministers in Simferopol.
 Russian flags were raised over these buildings and barricades were erected outside them.
-Pro-Russian forces also occupied several localities in Kherson Oblast on the Arabat Spit, which is geographically a part of Crimea.
+Russian forces also occupied several localities in Kherson Oblast on the Arabat Spit, which is geographically a part of Crimea.
+The Ukrainian government considers the start of the occupation to be February 20.